Preparing Your Company for COVID-19 Vaccines

 NOTE: The terms “vaccine hesitancy” or “vaccine hesitant” are frequently used by researchers, but not terms you’ll want to use in your employee-facing communications.
 Descriptions such as “employees who have questions about COVID-19 vaccines” or “employees who are still deciding about COVID-19 vaccination” set a more inviting tone.

 NOW AVAILABLE!
-We offer a Vaccine Education Program for Employee Resource Groups (ERGs) and Diversity, Equity and Inclusion (DEI) leaders.
-This interactive workshop will prepare you to powerfully engage members of your community who may have unique concerns about vaccines or need extra support.
+HAA offers a Vaccine Champions Workshop to help leaders and teams share facts, build trust and support colleagues who may have questions or need extra support accessing vaccinations Ideal for Employee Resource Groups (ERGs), Diversity, Equity and Inclusion (DEI) leaders and other trusted leaders working with teams, this interactive workshop will prepare you to powerfully engage members of your community.
 You can register for an upcoming workshop for free at: http://healthaction.org/events

 Employers are one of the most trusted sources of information and sharing educational information directly with employees is a critical way to reach large numbers of people with essential information from a reliable source.